Coronavirus (COVID-19): symptoms, testing and self-isolating

 - avoid anyone with chronic conditions or a compromised immune system and older adults

-- don't have visitors to your home or where you’re self-isolating
+- avoid having visitors to your home or where you’re self-isolating

 - book a COVID-19 test if you’re experiencing COVID-19 symptoms; you can call 811 if you’re unable to book a test online (or to speak with a nurse)

 - follow hand washing guidelines, cough and sneeze guidelines and cleaning and disinfecting guidelines